-04 Aug He makes all things beautifulpost was originally published on this site
+04 Aug He makes all things beautiful

 In 2016 alone, our ministry cared for over 160 children through family preservation, foster care, and crisis care programs.
 I could use this time to write about our 5-point holistic child care program, our sustainability programs or how we implement research-based best practices with our 14-member staff of both Honduran and American workers.
 However, today I want to share the stories of a few children who were impacted by the work that God is doing through Legacy of Hope.
 Each of these, and the other 160 children who have passed through our doors, have a name.
 They are precious in the sight of their Creator, and I want you to know how He began working in their lives to make something new and beautiful.

 These are hard stories to hear.
 They are full of the pain and despair that the enemy of our souls often uses to steal hearts away from their Maker.
 But we are called to intervene in the lives of these precious children and youth.
 Psalm 82:3 says “Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.”
 At Legacy of Hope, we will continue to put on our armor each day to defend and care for the weak, fatherless and oppressed as we battle against the sin and evil of this world.
 Jesus’ love has made a way for all of us and we love because he first loved us.
 Out of His love springs the opportunity for healing, restoration and a new life.
 Isaiah 43:19 says, “Behold, I am doing a new thing, now it springs forth, do you not perceive it?
 I will make a way in the wilderness and rivers in the desert.”
 Today I hope to share some of the amazing stories that show how God is making a way in the wilderness for children, youth, and caregivers like me.